Are you one of those people, who can’t tell which way is north, without a compass?

-This compass was just a $6 Coghlans Map Compass.
+This compass was very inexpensive Coghlans Map Compass.
 I purchased this compass at the surplus store, en route to a camping trip.
 It was only supposed to hold me over, until I could order a replacement, for the Suunto compass that I had recently lost.
 It seems that I might be the equivalent of a Bermuda Triangle for compasses.

 The Coghlans Compass ended up as my primary compass longer than originally planned, and I used the heck out of that compass.